MiamiOH-CSE274/02_Cpp/README.md

 #### 2. Explain the individual roles of the preprocessor, the compiler, and the linker.
 What type of inputs do they take?
 What kind of outputs do they produce?
 What is the purpose of each?

+The preprocessor takes source code and performs some preliminary processing on it (hence the name).
+The primary duty of the preprocessor is to include .h files.
+It outputs preprocessed source code to the compiler.
+The compiler then converts this to object code, which is machine code that the computer can understand.
+These object files are then sent to the linker, which connects all the .o files together into a single executable program.

 #### 3. What is a "pointer"?

 #### 4. If I have a variable declared as `int x`, how do I find out what memory address that variable is stored at?